neelsg/lithium/docs/tour.md

     private swap fn(x, y string) (string, string): return y, x

     main fn():
-        a, b string = swap("hello", "world")
+        a string, b string = swap("hello", "world") console.log(a, b)
-        console.log(a, b)

 When two or more parameters are of the same type, you can omit the type from all but the last parameter.
+Note that you cannot do this with assignment inside functions.

 ## Named parameters